sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 ## Custom Log Index Mapping

 If the default log index fields (also known as index mapping) don't fit your needs you can create completely custom index mapping.
-See [Custom Logsene Mapping Template How-To](http://blog.sematext.com/2015/01/20/custom-elasticsearch-index-templates-in-logsene/).
+See [Custom Logsene Mapping Template How-To](https://sematext.com/blog/custom-elasticsearch-index-templates-in-logsene/).

-Note that if you have N different log structures, the best way to handle that is by creating N Logs Management Apps, each with its own index mapping.
+Note that if you have N different log structures, the best way to handle that is by creating N Logs Apps, each with its own index mapping.
 For example, you may have web server logs, your system logs in /var/log/messages, and your custom application logs.
 Each of these 3 types of logs has a different structure.